rajat19/interview-questions/src/content/questions/russian-doll-envelopes.md

 ---
-author: "Rajat Srivastava"
-title: "Russian Doll Envelopes"
+title: Russian Doll Envelopes
-topics: "array binary-search dynamic-programming sorting"
+topics: [array, binary-search, dynamic-programming, sorting]
-langs: "java"
+langs: [java]
-tc: "O(nlogn)"
+tc: O(nlogn)
-sc: "O(n)"
+sc: O(n)
 leetid: 354
-difficulty: "hard"
+difficulty: hard
-date: 2025-06-18T01:15:27.867475
+companies:
+gfg:
+hackerrank:
+interviewbit:
+leetcode: russian-doll-envelopes
 ---

 You are given a 2D array of integers envelopes where `envelopes[i] = [wi, hi]` represents the width and the height of an envelope.